kgorkovskaya/computer-vision-rock-paper-scissors/README.md

 ## Milestone 2

-- Trained an image recognition model from Google Teachable Machine to classify hand gestures (input via webcam) as "Rock", "Paper", "Scissors", or "Nothing".
+- Trained a computer vision model from Google Teachable Machine to classify hand gestures as "Rock", "Paper", "Scissors", or "Nothing".
 - Downloaded model (keras_model.h5) and labels (labels.txt).
-- The model will be used to classify the user's hand gestures and play a game of Rock, Paper, Scissors against the computer.
+- The model will be used to classify the user's hand gestures (read via webcam) and play a game of Rock, Paper, Scissors against the computer.

 ## Milestone 3